All Episodes

 And this is where we start stacking the woo, okay?

-Because we get this layering effect where the two layers of electrical charge combine to create a greater whole, we also can surmise, well, we know uh deliberately that there's all these different kinds of of there.
+Because we get this layering effect where the two layers of electrical charge combine to create a greater whole, we also can surmise, well, we know deliberately that there's all these different kinds of there.

-So uh your tooth, right?
+So your tooth, right?

-All right, that that kind of thing, right?
+All right, that kind of thing, right?

 The individual tooth knows to stop growing.

-There were some uh matrices that they had done that was very clever, they'd uh done them in a number of different ways.
+There were some matrices that they had done that was very clever.

 They put in your own active cells and they implanted them, but they could never get them to stop growing.

-And also there's the issue of would they become cancerous left in there?
+And also there's the issue of would they become cancerous left in there.

-Uh just is no way of knowing.
+It just is no way of knowing.

 So your liver doesn't keep growing down into your leg, for instance, right?

-All of those cells cooperate in the liver in a like tissue fashion and say, okay, I'm in a liver cell here, uh, this is as far as I'm going, I'm bumping up against uh, you know, a gallbladder, I don't want to go any further.
+All of the cells cooperate in the liver in a like tissue fashion and say, okay, I'm in a liver cell here.

 And so it sends a signal out there and the liver stops growing.